 - 1. A new domain name cannot be created if it already exists in the Registry. - There are restrictions to creating a domain name if the name has been associated with a Block tag.
-If the domain has a block With override tag, it can only be created once the request has been approved by the Registry.
-If the domain has a block Without override tag it cannot be created at all. - 3.
+If the domain has a Block - Approval or Block - Charge on Approval tag, it can only be created once the request has been approved by the Registry.
+If the domain has a Block - Full tag it cannot be created at all. - 3.
 If the Registry supports additional levels of domain names, you cannot create a new third-level (or lower level) domain name if the superordinate domain name has already been registered.
 For example, you could not create example.space.fury if the space.fury domain name was already registered.
 If the space.fury domain name was not registered, you would be allowed to register example.space.fury.

 A domain name can be registered during a Droplist session if it is included in the Droplist.
-For more information, refer to "Accessing the Droplist EPP Service" on page 91.
+For more information, refer to "Accessing the Droplist EPP Service" on page 88.